Cristianco9/password_generator/README.md

-# password_generator
+# Password generator
+Created using Python.
-A small python script that allows generating passwords of a length determined by the user.
+> This small script generates passwords of a given length.